 1) Eye contact

 Making eye contact before giving an instruction ensures that you have their attention.
 Maintain eye contact until compliance.

 In most conflicts people use ‘you’ statements, for example “you are being inconsiderate”.
 ‘You’ statements are often subjective judgements that incite blame, and in most cases result in the other person becoming defensive or having a ‘flight or fight’ response.
 In defence, the other person might say “no I’m not!” and the dispute continues.

 ‘I’ statements are facts about ourselves that are indisputable for example “I feel upset and need some consideration”, or “I would like you to sit down and continue with your work so I can carry on teaching, thank you”.
-They often connect the other person with your feelings, needs and intentions and incite empathy.
+Unlike ‘you’ statements, ‘I’ statements don’t provoke dispute because a pupil isn’t likely to say ‘no you’re not upset’.
+They often connect your feelings, needs and intentions and it can incite empathy.